alex-mcneilly/renders-fyi/README.md

-# nerfs.fyi
+# renders.fyi
-A website collection of public and open-source NeRFs and neural rendering techniques.
+A website collection of public and open-source inverse and neural rendering papers.

 **Tech stack**
+- Postgres

 **Sources**
-- Arxiv
+- Arxiv API
--
+- Looking for more